 By addressing these intergroup contexts, our research seeks to deepen the understanding of how broader social and psychological factors drive decision-making in complex, real-world situations.
 This approach allows us to address three critical areas:1) Human lives versus material benefits in intergroup conflict: Investigate how people balance the value of lives against material benefits in immediate conflict situations, drawing on the asymmetry in risk-behavior highlighted by prospect theory where losses are perceived more intensely than equivalent gains.
 2) Time and Decision Making: Analyze decisions involving current versus future decisions to understand how short-term versus long-term considerations affect preferences, potentially altering the classic gain-loss dynamics described by prospect theory.
 3) Individual Differences: Explore how personal differences, such as values, perceptions of stochastic conflict and SDO, influence these decision-making processes.

-The recent conflict between the Israeli Defense Forces (IDF) and Hamas in the Gaza Strip, which began in October 2023, underscores the complexity of decision-making in times of intense and prolonged conflict.
-The war, which started with a Hamas attack resulting in the deaths of over a thousand Israeli civilians and the kidnapping of more than 200, has continued for 11 months, with tens of thousands of casualties in Gazaand ongoing rocket fire targeting Israeli settlements.
-This prolonged conflict has required ongoing and difficult decision-making processes, not only in public communication but also at the highest levels of government, where decisions must balance immediate and long-term consequences.
+The recent conflict between the Israeli Defense Forces (IDF),Hamas in the Gaza Strip, along with Hezbollah in Lebanon, erupted in October 2023, underscores the complexity of decision-making in times of intense and prolonged conflict.
+The current war, which started with a Hamas attack resulting in the deaths of over a thousand Israeli civilians and the kidnapping of more than 200, has continued for 11 months, with tens of thousands of casualties in Gaza, deaths in Lebanon and ongoing rocket fire targeting Israeli settlements.
+This prolonged conflict has required ongoing and difficult decision-making processes, not only in public communication but also at the highest levels of government, where decisions must balance immediate and long-term consequences, with adherence to IHL.
 Our proposal seeks to explore these decision-making processes, particularly how time pressure and the need to weigh short-term versus long-term outcomes influence critical choices during conflict.
 By examining these processes, we aim to gain insights into how such critical decisions are made under the extreme pressures of conflict, with the broader goal of understanding how these dynamics influence intergroup relations and the prioritization of human lives versus material benefits.

 We will now elaborate on each of the abovementioned dimensions.